jerfex/jerfex/README.md

       "ETL"
     };

-    System.out.println("Hello, I'm " + name + ", a programmer and systems analyst graduated in " + education + ".
+    System.out.println("Hello, I'm " + Jerfeson  + ", a programmer and systems analyst graduated in " + System development analysis + ".
 I have experience in software development and DevOps, as well as knowledge in ETL (Extraction, Transformation, and Loading) for data integration.");
     System.out.println("I always seek to update myself on the new market trends and technologies to offer the best solutions to my clients and projects.");
     System.out.println("My skills include:");
     for (String skill: skills) {